wjh18/pyspeedinsights/README.md

 To save your API key to your default keystore, run `keyring set system psikey`.

-The last argument needs to be `psikey` because that's the keyword `pyspeedinsights` looks for to read in your key during requests. `system` will instruct `keyring` to automatically detect your system's default keystore.
+The last argument needs to be `psikey` because `pyspeedinsights` looks for that username to read in your key during requests. `system` will instruct `keyring` to automatically detect your system's default keystore.

 You'll then receive a prompt where you can enter your key to save it.